Effects of Time Synchronization on Time-Aware Shaping¶

 Let’s examine the results.
 The clock drifts in domain 0 (clock time of the primary master node) are displayed on the following chart:

-The clocks begin to diverge from each other after the link break.
+The clocks begin to diverge from each other after the link break at 2s.

 The next chart displays the clock drifts in domain 2 (clock time of the hot-standby master node):